The Power of Taking Responsibility for Your LifeJune 6, 2019 2021-10-04 22:38

 Having heard me speak to the waiter, one of them leaned over and asked: “Where are you from?”
 I replied, “I come from an Indian family, but I was born and raised in the States” to which he replied, “Oh, you’re American then!”

 Always the smart mouth, I responded with “Oh, thank you!
 I came to this country to try and figure that out, but you’ve just solved my problem in ten seconds!”
-“I didn’t mean any offence,” came the reply.
+“I didn’t mean any offense,” came the reply.
 But it was this question of “Who am I?” that had really affected me.

 This confused sense of identity, not knowing where I belonged, and my lack of self-worth messed with my mind and led me down the path of trouble.
 By my mid-teens, I was experimenting with drugs.
 And by my early twenties, I was homeless and hopelessly drug-addicted.